 (c) the Board may cancel the suspension at any time before the suspension period ends.

-[(2) repealed]
+[(2) deleted]

 [Section 40 amended by No. 41 of 2006 s.
 33.]

 41. Suspension, effect on other parole orders

 When a parole order is suspended any parole order applicable to the prisoner when the order is suspended is suspended by virtue of this section, irrespective of whether it had taken effect or not.